About Good Boy.

 Hey there,

 I hope you’re doing well.
-My name is Kennedy Kao, and I'm directing a short film named Good Boy.
-I have some words about Good Boy I want to
+My name is Kennedy Kao, and I directed a short film named Good Boy, which is currently on its festival run.
+I have some words about Good Boy I want to share.

 I’ve passed by so many people on UofT campus.
 I remember trekking through the snow, trying to get to class with my best friend, who I was taking classes with just so I could have the company.
 I remember sipping on noodle soup at Magic Noodle.
 I heard stories of my best friend pulling all-nighters at Robarts, which I couldn’t do cause I had to commute to Vaughan.
 I was this close to trying the Aphrodite Project.